Santander Investment Hub Review 2024

 Cons

-• The interest rate on uninvested cash is relatively low compared competitors, including Bestinvest* which pays 4.45%
+• The interest rate on uninvested cash is relatively low compared to competitors, including Bestinvest* which pays 4.45%

 • Can't invest in individual shares or other types of assets